 No two dyslexics are the same, so an assessment is vital to design a programme exclusively to suit the needs of each child.

-Children between the ages of 7.5 years can undergo the full assessment for the diagnosis for dyslexia.
+Children from the age of 7.5 years can undergo the full assessment for the diagnosis for dyslexia.

-A comprehensive assessment is administered by Qualified Specialists and is based on:
+A comprehensive assessment is administered by Qualified Specialists and is based on the following:

 - Samples of the child's school work and free writing